 - Provides the ability to verify UI functionality even when it is not possible to test manually.

 - UI automation can break when there are frequent changes in the UI element locators.

-- Test execution is slow as UI actions use a delay in processing.
+- Test execution is slow as UI actions cause a delay in processing.

-- Automation can verify only a limited information which is available.
+- Automation can verify only limited information that is available.

 - You need to cap the volume of test cases executed due to their slowness.

 - Automating a UI test could be time-intensive as it involves many steps.